 Early hours of the 25th December.
 I’ve woken up in my old bed, and there’s art all around me.

-I travelled from Japan to spend Christmas and New Years at home in Herefordshire in the UK, where I grew up.
+I traveled from Japan to spend Christmas and New Years at home in Herefordshire in the UK, where I grew up.

 Herefordshire is a very green farming county in the Welsh Marches, to the west of England and on the border with Wales.
 In winter it always gets frosty and it’s generally a very pretty, if muddy, place to live.